 Not all types of sprayers are worth considering, and there are good companies and not-so-good.
-Many pros own several types of spray guns.
+Most pros own several types of spray guns.

 Main types of paint sprayers